Unveiling nanolaser physics: Non-Perturbative Measurement of the Lasing-Mode Photon Population at the Sub-Picoseconds and Nanometer Scale: PINEM on Nanowire Laser

+Despite this nanoscale complexity, a NWL remains fundamentally a laser, with its macroscopic behavior being determined primarily by the time-dependent photon population $N_0(t)$ in each mode of the cavity.
+However, because this property has historically only been investigated in the far-field \cite{roder_ultrafast_2015} or with perturbative near-field probes \cite{le_gac_tuning_2009,vo_near-field_2010}, tracking the mode-resolved transient photon population within the evanescent near-field without altering the laser's intrinsic properties remains a major challenge.

+In this article, we will demonstrate the quantitative and non-perturbative measurement of the absolute number of stimulated photons $N_0(t)$ in specific modes of the NWL with sub-picoseconds and nanometer resolutions, i.e. accessing the mode evanescent field with a subwavelength resolution.
+This measurement is based on a unique combination of synchronized micro photo-luminescence spectroscopy ($\mu$PL) and photon induced near-field electron microscopy (PINEM) \cite{barwick_photon-induced_2009} in a custom-built ultrafast transmission electron microscope (UTEM).

-\section{PINEM on Nanowire laser}
+\section{PINEM on Nanowire Laser}

-We studied GaN nanowires with 50 nm InGaN inclusions every 150 nm (Fig.~\ref{Setup}b).
+The nanolasers being studied are GaN nanowires with 50 nm InGaN inclusions every 150 nm (Fig.~\ref{Setup}b).
 The nanowires are fabricated using a top-down technique (see SI) \cite{damilano_top-down_2019}.
-The UTEM used in this experiment is a modified Cold-FEG HF3300 Hitachi \cite{houdellier_development_2018}, wherein a 250 fs ultrashort laser pulsed at 2 MHz is directed to both the electron gun to generate a 400 fs pulsed electron beam, and to the sample via a parabolic mirror.
-The latter enables the efficient excitation of a single NWL with a spot size of approximately 10 $\mu m$, as well as the collection of its emission spectrum ($\mu$PL, see Fig. ~\ref{Setup}c).
+The UTEM used in this experiment is a modified Cold-FEG HF3300 Hitachi \cite{houdellier_development_2018}, wherein a 250 fs ultrashort laser pulsed at 2 MHz is directed to both the electron gun to generate a 400 fs pulsed electron beam, and to the sample via a parabolic mirror (see SI Fig S2).
+The latter enables the efficient excitation of a single NWL with a spot size of approximately 10 $\mu m$, as well as the collection of its emission spectrum ($\mu$PL, see Fig. ~\ref{Setup}b).
 Crucially, the electron energy and the $\mu$PL spectra are recorded simultaneously, so that the measurements of near- and far-field of the NWLs are always correlated.
-It is particularly important as the stimulated emission of the NWL is marked by the emergence of sharp PL peaks \cite{couteau_nanowire_2015} at the cavity modes frequencies (Fig. \ref{Setup}c).
-The power input vs. intensity output of a typical NWL - in the condition of illumination of the experiment and in a standard micro-photoluminescence ($\mu$PL) experiment - are shown in SI (Fig.\ref{Fig_SI_CaracOptic} and Fig. \ref{S_Shape}).
+It is particularly important as the stimulated emission of the NWL is marked by the emergence of sharp PL peaks \cite{couteau_nanowire_2015} at the cavity modes frequencies (Fig. \ref{Setup}b).
+The output intensity vs input power of a typical NWL - in the condition of illumination of the experiment and in a standard micro-photoluminescence ($\mu$PL) experiment - are shown in SI (Fig.S3 and Fig.S10).